Wrocław Airport: Bike

-There is also a bike path that leads to the airport.
+There is a bike path that leads to the airport.

 Railway

-There are future plans to build a railway line between the airport and Wrocław Główny railway station.
-A tunnel and a railway station have already been built under the main terminal.
+There are plans to build a railway line between the airport and Wrocław Główny railway station.
+This would involve the construction of around a 2.5 km long spur from an existing railway line.

+A tunnel and a railway station were designed under the main terminal, and were built at the time of its construction.